-A guide to 125km (6–7 days) of hiking on the Transcaucasian Trail
+A guide to 181km (8–10 days) of hiking on the Transcaucasian Trail

-This guide will help you plan a multi-day, unsupported thru-hike on a 125km stage of the Transcaucasian Trail, passing through the mountains, canyons and vineyards of Vayots Dzor province in southern Armenia.
-Here you’ll find interactive maps, practical information and trail notes, plus downloadable GPS data to help navigate the route.
+This guide will help you plan a multi-day, unsupported thru-hike on a 181km stage of the Transcaucasian Trail, passing through the mountains, canyons and vineyards of Vayots Dzor province in southern Armenia.
+Here you’ll find practical information and trail notes, plus links to interactive maps and downloadable GPS data to help navigate the route.

-Newly launched for 2019, this dramatic 125km stage of the Transcaucasian Trail weaves through Vayots Dzor, the “gorge of woes”, passing Silk Road caravanserais, UNESCO-listed monasteries, and the world’s oldest known winery.
+This dramatic 181km stage of the Transcaucasian Trail weaves through Vayots Dzor, passing Silk Road caravanserais, world-famous monasteries, and wineries both ancient and modern.

 Self-sufficient thru-hikers will find plentiful wild-camping opportunities along the route, giving you the ability to modify the itinerary to suit your preferred schedule and level of challenge.
-For those wishing to spend their nights indoors, guesthouse accommodation is available at all but one of the suggested overnight stops (Gnishik).
+For those wishing to spend their nights indoors, guesthouse accommodation is available at many locations along the trail.
+Our recommendations are included on the interactive map.

-Parts of this route have been built, maintained and signposted by our friends at HIKEArmenia, Trails For Change and Barev Trails, whose work continues to benefit hikers in Armenia.
-You can visit their websites for more information about their ongoing work.
+The route is partially marked in both directions with red and white painted blazes and directional signposts.
+Some stages of this route have been cleared, rebuilt and signposted by our friends at HIKEArmenia, Trails For Change and Barev Trails.
+Visit their websites for more information about their ongoing work.

 The TCTA strives to provide accurate, current information as to trail conditions and the trail route.
 However, actual trail conditions may be different, and such information may not be accurate or complete.
 Trail users are urged to consider all the information available from other sources and to heed local advice when available.
 Trail users are ultimately responsible for all decisions as to the trail routes, trail conditions, weather, and safety.